 Upgrade your router firmware to ‘FreshTomato’

 The Netgear Nighthawk r7000 is a router, switch and powerful Wi-fi access point in one unit and even in 2021, years on from when it was made it still offers your network a boost today.
+I would sell the R7000 if a mesh system or Wifi 6 would help me but neither of these are useful to me right now.

-THE FIRMWARE ON THE NETGEAR R7000
+THINKING ABOUT CHANGING THE FIRMWARE ON THE NETGEAR R7000

 HOW TO UPGRADE Netgear router FIRMWARE to FreshTomato / Tomato USB